Rock and reed

 This lagoon or lake as it is also called is a waterbody in crisis.

 There is an active campaign Save Lady’s Island Lake holding the county council and EPA to account.
 30 years reporting about the river catchment pollution with no action to stop or redress ecological harm.
 Yes it needs to be addressed.
-It’s complex.
+It’s complex or so I am told, but is it?
+Inputs do harm = reverse harm stop inputs.

-Livelihoods tip 60 tones of nitrogen into the lake as run off from agricultural activities.
+Livelihoods load 60 tones of nitrogen into the lake as run off from agricultural activities.

 In rural communities farmers refuse to believe that their work is impacting the lake as significantly as it is.
 The scientific facts say otherwise.
 The tension is significant.